 - Application Submission Email: Confirmation email received after completing the online form

-- IHS Payment Confirmation: Immigration Health Surcharge receipt (if applicable to your visa type)
+- IHS Payment Confirmation: Immigration Health Surcharge receipt (if applicable to your visa type — not required for visitor visas)

 What is VAF in UK Visa Documents?